rgov/http-translator/README.md

 # HTTP Request Translator

-This tool translates HTTP requests from a curl command-line invocation or raw HTTP request into Python Requests code.
+This tool translates HTTP requests from a curl command-line invocation or raw HTTP request into Python or JavaScript code.

 You can generate curl commands from several tools: